 In an effort to ensure compliance with FATF requirements, the CFT Law was introduced on 16 February 2013.
-The CFT Law introduces an expanded scope to the financing of terrorism offense (as currently defined under Turkish anti-terrorism laws).
+The CFT Law introduces an expanded scope to the financing of terrorism offense (as currently defined under Turkish antiterrorism laws).
 The law includes further criminalising terrorist financing and implementing an adequate legal framework for identifying and freezing terrorist assets.
 On 31 May 2013, the Regulation on Procedures and Principles Regarding the Application of the Law on the Prevention of the Financing of Terrorism become effective, which regulation provides the procedures and principles for the decision-making, execution and termination of the freezing of assets as well as the management and supervision of the frozen assets.
-See "Risk Factors - Political, Economic and Legal Risks relating to Turkey - Combating the Financing of Terrorism."
+See "Risk Factors -Risks Relating to Turkey - Combating the Financing of Terrorism."
 In addition, the Council of Ministers' Decree dated 30 September 2013 implemented United Nations Security Council Resolutions 1267, 1988 and 1989, which further improved Turkey's CFT regime.
-On 22 February 2013, due to the implementation of the CFT Law, the FATF decided not to recommend the application of the above-mentioned countermeasures.
 On 27 June 2014, FATF stated that Turkey has made significant progress to improve its CFT regime and has largely addressed its action plan, including by adequately criminalising terrorist financing and establishing procedures to identify, freeze and confiscate terrorist assets.